You’ve heard it many times before.

 You don’t have to save a life to make a difference.
 You could save someone from a career they hate.
 Or from their inner critic.
 You could even save them from a boring afternoon.

-But only if your words get read.
+But only if your powerful words get read.
 That’s why too few eyeballs on your work is no bueno.

 The only reliable way to get seen is to create something truly epic.